This tax status may bring you woe: “I owe! Oh, no! I haven’t got any dough! So …”

-This scary situation may make you want to dodge the IRS, but don’t do it.
+This scary situation may make you want to dodge the IRS.

-Resist the temptation to skip filing, warns Money Talks News savings expert Stacy Johnson.
+But, seriously, resist the temptation to skip filing.
 The penalty for not filing is 10 times worse than it is for paying late.
-And the April 15 filing deadline is fast approaching.
+And you’re almost out of time.
+The filing deadline is tomorrow, Tuesday, April 18.

 Don’t fail to file

 When it comes to income taxes, most people are rewarded for filing because they get money back.

 The IRS said in its latest weekly update on the 2017 filing season that as of April 7, 103.6 million tax returns had been filed, and some 80.3 million taxpayers were getting refunds averaging $2,851 each.

 But if you owe the IRS money and can’t pay immediately, file anyway!
 If you file something and don’t pay, your penalty will be 0.5 percent per month on the amount you owe, the IRS says.
 But if you don’t file anything by the deadline, the penalty is 5 percent for each month or part of a month after the due date, up to a limit of 25 percent of your total tax bill.

 For example, if you owe $1,000, and file, but don’t pay, Uncle Sam will assess you $5 a month until you send in what you owe.
 But if you don’t file, the penalty will be $50 a month.

 “There is always a cost to paying the IRS over time rather than when your taxes are due,” says Manny Davis, a Southern California accountant.
 Compare the cost of an IRS payment plan with alternatives.

 Get a loan: If you can’t pay, the best solution is an interest-free loan, from friends, family or maybe your boss.
 Second best might be a signature loan from a source like a credit union.
 Visit the Money Talks News Solutions Center for more information about a Personal Loan.